rickyHong/CRF-RNN-REPL/README.md

 Let us know if we miss any other works from third parties.

-# LICENSE
-CRF-RNN feature in Caffe is implemented for the paper:
-Shuai Zheng, Sadeep Jayasumana, Bernardino Romera-Paredes, Vibhav Vineet, Zhizhong Su, Dalong Du, Chang Huang, Philip H. S. Torr.
-Conditional Random Fields as Recurrent Neural Networks.
-IEEE ICCV 2015.

-Shuai Zheng, Sadeep Jayasumana, Bernardino Romera-Paredes, and Philip H. S. Torr are with University of Oxford.
-Vibhav Vineet did this work when he was with the University of Oxford, he is now with the Stanford University.
-Zhizhong Su, Dalong Du, Chang Huang are with the Baidu Institute of Deep Learning (IDL).

-CRF-RNN uses the Permutohedral lattice library, the DenseCRF library and the Caffe future version.

-Permutohedral lattice library (BSD license) is from Andrew Adams, Jongmin Baek, Abe Davis.
-Fast High-Dimensional Filtering Using the
-Permutohedral Lattice.
-Eurographics 2010.
-DenseCRF library from Philipp Krahenbuhl and Vladlen Koltun.
-Efficient Inference in Fully Connected CRFs with Gaussian Edge Potentials.
-NIPS 2011.

 For more information about CRF-RNN please vist the project website http://crfasrnn.torr.vision.
 Contact: <crfasrnn@gmail.com>